2010 Subaru Outback Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

 The Outback drives like a car -- a tough car.
 With its standard all-wheel drive system, the Outback can handle poor weather conditions without breaking a sweat.
 Reviewers enjoy the optional CVT transmission that is available on trims with the 2.5 liter engine.

 - "A stronger, stiffer unit body and new front/rear subframes complement the rest of the Outback's 'right-sizing' changes to create a package that's smoother, quieter, better controlled, and more comfortable than ever." -- Motor Trend

 - "The Outback is unfazed by mud, by repeatedly hitting its bump-stops, by 35-degree inclines.
 Pick your line, pay attention, and drive.
 The same Subaru experience that has made the company's name in almost every dusty, snowy, icy, yak-tracked corner of the world." -- Autoblog

 Acceleration and Power

-The 2.5-liter engine has more than enough power for everyday driving, but those looking for a little more get-up may prefer opting for the 256-horsepower in the 3.6-liter V6.
-The EPA gives the 2.5-liter gets 22 MPG in the city and 29 on the highway when paired with the CVT and 19 city /27 highway with the manual transmission.
-The V6 only comes with an automatic transmission and it gets 18 city / 25 highway.
+The 2.5-liter four-cylinder engine has more than enough power for everyday driving, but those looking for a little more get-up may prefer opting for the 256-horsepower in the 3.6-liter V6 engine.
+The EPA gives the 2.5-liter gets 22/29 mpg city/highway when paired with the continuously variable transmission (CVT) and 19/27 mpg with the manual transmission.
+The V6 only comes with an automatic transmission and it gets 18/25 mpg.

 - "We spent time in both the 2.5i model with the CVT and the 3.6R with a five-speed auto.
 Both engines deliver exceptionally smooth and linear power to all four wheels, although passing maneuvers with the four-cylinder/CVT model had to be accomplished with more than a little faith." -- Edmunds